Ford Truck Model Lineup & Overview

 Key Features

-If you like a small pickup, but need something with a bit more capability than the Maverick, the Ranger is Ford’s smallest body-on-frame pickup.
-Built on the same platform as the Bronco offroader, the Ranger is engineered to handle a huge range of conditions, and the 7,500-pound max towing capacity rivals some full-sized truck configurations.
-There is a choice of a 4-cylinder or a V6 engine, both of which come turbocharged, and both of which offer some serious power.
-Rear-wheel drive comes standard, but a 4×4 setup is obviously available.
-For those looking for the ultimate in offroad capability for their Ranger, there is the Ranger Raptor, which comes with a 3.0-liter EcoBoost® V6 that produces 405 horsepower and 430 lb-ft of torque.
-This version doesn’t offer the towing capacity you get from the other trims, but that’s not what it’s built for.
-The Raptor is meant for high-speed offroad performance, and it very much delivers in that department.
+If you like a small pickup but need something with a bit more capability than the Maverick, the Ranger is Ford’s smallest body-on-frame pickup.
+Built on the same platform as the Bronco SUV, the Ranger is engineered to handle a huge range of conditions while its 7,500-pound max towing capacity rivals some full-sized truck configurations.
+There is a choice of a 4-cylinder or a V6 engine, both of which come turbocharged and offer some serious power.
+Rear-wheel drive comes standard but a 4×4 setup is obviously available.
+For those looking for the ultimate in off-road capability for their Ranger, there is the Ranger Raptor which comes with a 3.0-liter EcoBoost® V6 that produces 405 horsepower and 430 lb-ft of torque.
+This version doesn’t offer the towing capacity you get from the other trims but that’s not what it’s built for.
+The Ford Raptor is meant for high-speed off-road performance and it very much delivers in that department.

 F-150